-2 verbal warning Visual warning playground 'stand by me' The adult makes them aware of their behaviour in a neutral and supportive manner.
+, , , , , , , , , , , , , , , , , , , The adult makes them aware of their behaviour in a neutral and supportive manner.
 The learner has a choice to do the right thing.
 Be EXPLICIT about what you want to see, using EXPECTANT language using the three rules where possible: 'Joan, I expect you to be looking at the board ready to learn.'
-James pencil down, eyes on me -being respectful.'
+'James pencil down, eyes on me -being respectful.'
 'Lucas line-up in order, thanks - we keep safe that way.'
 Remind them of previous positive choices (remember how yesterday how you listened when produced amazing) That's the behaviour I want to see.
 I know you can do it.
 Walk away and praise others for behaviour you want to see.
-If they stop make sure you go back and recognise this positive choice later on If the behaviour continues or escalates it is never ignored - move to step 2 This should be verbal.
+If they stop make sure you go back and recognise this positive choice later on If the behaviour continues or escalates it is never ignored - move to step 2 2 verbal warning This should be verbal.
 It should be clear and firm.
 The pupil should be told what it is he/she is doing wrong and told they have a warning.
 You are still tapping your pencil/talking/ or you are now swinging on your chair and at Biscovey Academy BE SAFE is one of our rules.
-I am giving you a warning-you need to make the right choices for our all rules Be Ready Be Respectful and Be Safe.
-Should the child continue to breach the rules move to stage 3 Name moved to the little Star.
-This should follow the above oral warning and should be stated in terms such as: 'I've already given you a warning this session/lesson/playtime now I'm moving your name to remind you to stop and think.
-If in playground - 'I've already given you a warning the session/lesson/playtime now I'm moving your add this, I'm and the do f the playtime no more action to be taken, they are ready for a fresh start next session.
+I am giving you a warning- you need to make the right choices for our all rules Be Ready Be Respectful and Be Safe.
+Should the child continue to breach the rules move to stage 3 3 Visual Name moved to the little Star.
+This should follow the above oral warning and warning should be stated in terms such as: playground 'I've already given you a warning this session/lesson/playtime now I'm moving 'stand by your name to remind you to stop and think.
+If in playground - 'I've already given me' you a warning this playtime now I need you to stand by me for a few minutes to stop and think. (no dialogue - just allow the child time to consider their actions) If pupil has then behaved appropriately until the end of the session/lesson their name is restored to the large star, ready for a fresh start next session.
 If pupil has then behaved appropriately until the end of the playtime no more action to be taken, they are ready for a fresh start next session.
-If pupil has then behaved appropriately until the end of the playtime no more action to be taken, they are ready for a fresh start next session.
-If pupil has then behaved appropriately until t 4 Amber Card Consequence is to miss some of the next playtime.
-These children will miss a part - appropriate to age - of the next playtime (even if it is the next day).
+If pupil breaks another rule whilst name is on the board, within same playtime then move to stage 4 of the consequences.
+4 Amber Consequence is to miss some of the next playtime.
+Card These children will miss a part - appropriate to age - of the next playtime (even if it is the next day).
 This must be logged in the class Behaviour Log.
 Lost playtimes will take place standing next to the playground supervisors.
 During this time the children should be silent and asked to reflect on their behaviour.
-5 Red letter home Should a pupil miss 2 or 3 (age appropriate) separate playtimes in quick succession (i.e. in one week) a 'Red Letter' will be sent to the pupils' parents/carers alerting them to concerns regarding the pupils behaviour.
-A restorative conversation will be had with the pupil (see below) 6 Exception Immediate response When certain gross misbehaviour has occurred, an immediate response is necessary, such as:- • Serious fighting Bullying Derogatory behaviour such as racist, homophobic or non-inclusive
+5 Red letter Should a pupil miss 2 or 3 (age appropriate) separate playtimes in quick home succession (i.e. in one week) a 'Red Letter' will be sent to the pupils' parents/carers alerting them to concerns regarding the pupils behaviour.
+A restorative conversation will be had with the pupil (see below) 6 Exception When certain gross misbehaviour has occurred, an immediate response is necessary, such as:- • Serious fighting Immediate Bullying response Derogatory behaviour such as racist, homophobic or non-inclusive 1

+- Bad language directed at an adult

+- Defiance

+- Damaging property

-Bad language directed at an adult Defiance Damaging property In these cases, the incident will immediately be reported to SLT and recorded/logged, and an appropriate sanction/action taken A red letter will automatically go home to parents.
+In these cases, the incident will immediately be reported to SLT and recorded/logged, and an appropriate sanction/action taken A red letter will automatically go home to parents.